 Steve Washuta: that’s a great point.
 And when you talk to either veteran of the war or retired players, and you say, What do you miss?
 It’s always the camaraderie between the guys that they miss more so than anything else, they don’t, you know, they that’s what they talk about, sort of the locker room environment is what they miss.

 Jackson Michael: Yeah, exactly, exactly.
-And succeeding, you know, not only by yourself and for yourself, but, you know, with somebody else, and I think trainers can take that, you know, also because you’re working with someone else towards a goal to make them stronger, to make them feel better about themselves.
-And, you know, what was important to you, it becomes important to the other person as well.
-And it just kind of create that synergy.
+Succeeding, you know, not only by yourself and for yourself, but, you know, with somebody else, and I think trainers can take that, you know, also because you’re working with someone else towards a goal to make them stronger, to make them feel better about themselves.
+You know, what was important to you, it becomes important to the other person as well.
+It just kind of create that synergy.
 And I think, on, you know, teams have a greater number of people that grows into a powerful force,

 Steve Washuta: completely, you’re right.
 And then you know, there are actually some fitness mediums, that Stoll that CrossFit in particular, where they use very, very much the same idea where we’re, we’re competing, right, so CrossFit has held competitions themselves, but even within the training for it in the classes, they have competitions, where you have to meet certain goals, or you have to do a certain amount of repetitions during a time and everyone’s working together.
 You’re cheering each other on and it’s very difficult.

 And they do these Yeah, they’re essentially classes, where, where they’re grouping that together, I think it is important for people to know and I’m not even talking about from like a marketing perspective to like, just get more money.
 But this is from achieving your goal perspective, it’s important to make sure that you have other people around you who are pushing you and you’re pushing them.
 Yeah,

 Jackson Michael: Yeah, exactly.
 And that creates, you know, a lot of synergy for everybody to succeed.